electricianinsomniac/PLC-Omron-Automatic-Sump-System/README.md

 - When the start is pressed, the pump fills the water in the tub
 - When L lights up detecting the lowest water level, then the pump is in ON condition to fill water.
 - When H lights up detects the water level reaches a high level, then the water pump will be OFF.
-- When the water faucet is opened, the water in the tub will decrease so that H will die. water is reduced until L detects, so the pump will turn on
+- When the water faucet is opened, the water in the tub will decrease so that H will OFF. water is reduced until L detects, so the pump will turn ON
-- When the water is full H will turn on again and the water pump will
+- When the water is full H will turn ON again and the water pump will

 Video: [Explanation about project PLC](https://youtu.be/Ltjh9YDgiBw)